mmgustafson/RowONE/RowONEt1.md

 #### *Deliver value*

-“Value delivery involves everything necessary to ensure every paying customer is a happy customer: order processing, inventor management, delivery fulfillment, troubleshooting, customer support, etc.”
-Customers can see the stock of paddleboards, kayaks and canoes in app/on website Refer-a-friend program: Tell a friend about our business (recommend to try) and the person who introduces to the friend can get coupon or something
+Customers can see the stock of paddleboards, kayaks and canoes in app/on website Refer-a-friend program: Tell a friend about our business (recommend to try) and the person who introduces to the friend can get coupon, or special bundle rentals, for example rent up to four kayaks at full price and get an extra rental for free for duration of original rental.
+Rewards program, for loyal customers who rent from us more frequently than others, allows people to earn rewards such as souvenirs (ie stickers, koozies, t-shirts etc), or discounts on future rentals.

 #### *Customer Support*